 You own a small business with 18 employees.
 10 of the employees have been with you for at least a year and several for many years.
 You generally fire and rehire about 6 employees per year due to the nature of the age of employees.
 Your industry requires younger workers for physical purposes and the longer term workers are either in management or are accustomed to the physical nature of your business.
 Almost all the employees live from paycheck to paycheck.
 You have become concerned about the older staff and desire to provide some form of longer term benefit for them, specifically some benefit with a low cost and easy to document and maintain.
 You have decided on a Section 408 plan and have chosen to go with the Simple.

-Now that I have set up the situation lets walk through the example.
+Now that the situation is set, let’s walk through the example.
 The first step is complete; you have decided to go with the Simple plan.
 Now you must decide the earnings threshold.

 Step 2 – Select the Contribution Option – There are only 2 options.
 You either match up to 3% or make a flat contribution.
 Go back to my scenario above, I stated the nature of the industry leads to a high turnover rate, generally low pay (living paycheck to paycheck) and you want to provide a benefit with a low cost.
 By electing to make a flat 2% contribution, you achieve a set goal, ‘…desire to provide a longer term benefit…’ to your staff.
 In the scenario above, I stated that the staff generally lives from paycheck to paycheck.
 By electing the 2% flat contribution, you are in effect providing a benefit without additional costs.
 If you increase their respective wages by the same amount, you will have to match the FICA taxes associated with this additional 2% pay increase.
 By utilizing the retirement plan, no FICA taxes are required on the contribution to the plan.